magnolia-lang/magnolia-lang/README.md

 - [ ] Code generation
 - [ ] Documentation (*the code base is small, so it is not yet critical*)
 - [ ] Distinction between "normal" blocks and value blocks
+- [ ] Assignment out of the AST, and related type inference

 #### Partially implemented features